-- Grades 6-8 must have a minimum of one grade per week per subject area.
-Additionally, a minimum of one test grade and three daily grades posted by the first progress report, two test grades and six daily grades by the second progress report and a minimum of four tests, and ten daily grades must be posted in Skyward by the report - 4 major grades including, but not limited to, tests, projects, essays, performances/demonstrations, presentations, reports or portfolios. - Major grades cannot count more than once. - 10 daily grades including, but not limited to, class work, quizzes, teacher checklist. - All graded assignments must have a minimum of 10 questions or a rubric with 10 points or categories, with the exception of essay assignments, and open ended responses.
+- Grades 6-8 must have a minimum of 1 grade per week per subject area-posted in Skyward.
+At least 2 major grades per subject posted by progress report time. - 4 major grades including, but not limited to, tests, projects, essays, performances/demonstrations, presentations, reports or portfolios. - Major grades cannot count more than once. - 10 daily grades including, but not limited to, class work, quizzes, teacher checklist. - All graded assignments must have a minimum of 10 questions or a rubric with 10 points or categories, with the exception of essay assignments, and open ended responses.